-Commission members appear to agree that we have not yet developed community structures that are adequate to effect the necessary improvements in Jewish education.
-This criticism is directed both at local and national structures.
-There are recent and current efforts at improvement.
-Some areas which require continuing examination are:
+Generally, we have not yet developed community structures that are adequate to effect the necessary improvements in Jewish education, either at the local or continental level.
+Improvement in the following areas requires continuing examination:

-- 1. The relationship among federations, bureaus of Jewish education, communal schools and congregations. - The place of federations in planning and budgeting for Jewish education and in financing Jewish education, and the relationship of federations to bureaus of Jewish education.

-3. The need for forceful national leadership in establishing standards for the field, in promoting, encouraging, and evaluating innovations, and in spreading the application of best practices as they are discovered all over the continent.
+- 1. The relationship among federations, bureaus of Jewish education, communal schools and congregations. - 2.
+The place of federations in planning and budgeting for Jewish education and financing Jewish education. - 3.
+The need for forceful national leadership in establishing standards for the Jewish education field, in promoting, encouraging and evaluating innovations, and in spreading over the continent the application of best practices as they are discovered.